U.S. Service Members and Panamanian Health Officials Provide Optometry Services in Penonomé

 |0

-This work, U.S. Service Members and Panamanian Health Officials Provide Optometry Services in Penonomé, by SPC Richard Morgan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Service Members and Panamanian Health Officials Provide Optometry Services in Penonomé [Image 12 of 12], by SFC Rakeem Carter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.